-Summarizing, these experiments confirm the "world is not enough" nature of second-order DPA.
+Summarizing, these experiments confirm the "world is not enough" nature of second-order DPA that was already underlined in the previous simulations.
 The only strong statement that can be made in this context is that an information theoretic metric estimated with perfect templates captures the security against the best possible profiled adversary.
-As for all the other distinguishers, they highly depend on the actual shape of the leakage pdf and the engineering knowledge that can be exploited when mounting an attack.
-And contrary to the first-order case discussed in [10], the Gaussian assumption that holds for the leakage samples does hold anymore from the adversary's point of view (e.g. masks typically imply mixtures of Gaussians - or other - distributions).
+As for all the other distinguishers, their efficiency highly depends on the actual shape of the leakage pdf and the engineering knowledge that can be exploited when mounting an attack.
+And contrary to the first-order case discussed in [12], the Gaussian assumption for the leakage samples does not hold anymore from the adversary's point of view (e.g. masking typically imply mixtures of Gaussians - or other - distributions).